Shopify/krane/README.md

 *Environment variables:*

 - `$KUBECONFIG`: points to one or multiple valid kubeconfig files that include the context you want to deploy to.
 File names are separated by colon for Linux and Mac, and semi-colon for Windows.
-If omitted, will use the Kubernetes default of `~/.kube/config`.
+If omitted, Krane will use the Kubernetes default of `~/.kube/config`.
 - `$GOOGLE_APPLICATION_CREDENTIALS`: points to the credentials for an authenticated service account (required if your kubeconfig `user`'s auth provider is GCP)